 Human Rights Problems.
 The U.S. State Department, in its Pakistan Country Report on Human Rights Practices, 2002 (issued March 2003), determined that the Islamabad government's record on human rights remains "poor."
-Along with concerns about anti-democratic practices, the United States identifies "acute" corruption, extrajudicial killings, lack of judicial independence, "extremely poor" prison conditions, and increased violence against Christians as serious problems.
+Along with concerns about anti-democratic practices, the United States identifies "acute" corruption, extrajudicial killings, lack of judicial independence, and "extremely poor" prison conditions as serious problems.
 Police have abused and raped citizens with apparent impunity.
-Improvement in some areas is noted, however, particularly with press freedoms and governmental efforts to curb religious extremism.
+Improvement in some areas was noted, however, particularly with press freedoms and governmental efforts to curb religious extremism.
 The Human Rights Commission of Pakistan, Amnesty International, and Human Rights Watch have issued reports critical of Pakistan's lack of political freedoms and of the country's perceived abuses of the rights of women and minorities.
 Discrimination against women is widespread, and traditional constraints - cultural, legal, and spousal - have kept women in a subordinate position in society.
 "Honor killings" continue to occur throughout the country.
 The adult literacy rate for men in Pakistan is 60%, while only half as many women can read and write.
-Religious minorities, mainly Christians and Ahmadi Muslims, reportedly are subjected to discriminatory laws and social intolerance.
-Blasphemy laws, instituted under the Zia regime and strengthened in 1991, carry a mandatory death penalty for blaspheming the Prophet or his family.
-Blasphemy charges reportedly are commonly brought as a result of personal or religious vendettas.
+In the International Religious Freedom Report for 2003 (December), the State Department indicated that the Pakistani government continues to impose limits on freedom of religion, to fail in many respects to protect the rights of religious minorities, and to fail at times to intervene in cases of sectarian violence.
+Religious minorities reportedly are subjected to discriminatory laws and social intolerance.
+Blasphemy laws, instituted under the Zia regime and strengthened in 1991, are commonly brought as a result of personal or religious vendettas and carry a mandatory death penalty.
 Anti-Christian and anti-Western violence, which peaked in the summer of 2002, has cost scores of lives.
-In 2003, Islamist lawmakers in the NWFP have launched efforts to impose harsh penalties under Sharia, such as amputating the hands of thieves and storing adulterers, as well as establish a Department of Vice and Virtue to implement Islamic law.